ossf/tac/README.md

 | GNU Toolchain Infrastructure | Coming Soon                         | TBD   | TBD    |
 | Alpha Omega                  | https://github.com/ossf/alpha-omega | TBD   | TBD    |

-Charters for these Technical Intiatives are located in the [Charters](charters) directory of this repository.
+Charters for these Technical Initiatives are located in the [Charters](charters) directory of this repository.

 ## Antitrust Policy